hangyulyi/Image-Classifier/README.md

 Project code for Udacity's AI Programming with Python Nanodegree program.
 In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.

 In order to use the application:

-NOTE: Data set of flower files is not in repo (it's 10,000 pictures of flowers)
+NOTE: Data set of flower files is not in repo (it's like 10,000 pictures of flowers)
 1. train.py is used to train a new network on a dataset and save the model as a checkpoint.
 2. predict.py uses a trained network to predict the class for an input image